-Upon implementation of the C(I)SIP measure 'Analysis of the Strategy for Possible Corium Confinement within the Reactor Pressure Vessel' for WWER-440, new measure No. 31103 'Implementation of a Reactor Pressure Vessel External Cooling System' was introduced for RNPP-1,2.
-Company VUEZ, a.s. supplied a RPV external cooling system for RNPP 1, 2.
-The measure was implemented partially in the 2021 scheduled outage: installation activities on the thermal mechanical part of the RPV external cooling system and installation and commissioning activities on I&C of the RPV external cooling system were performed.
+Upon implementation of the C(I)SIP measure "Analysis of the Strategy for Possible Corium Confinement within the Reactor Pressure Vessel' for VVER-440, new measure No. 31103 'Implementation of a Reactor Pressure Vessel External Cooling System" was introduced for RNPP-1,2.
+Company VUEZ a.s. supplied a RPV external cooling system for RNPP 1, 2.